Skip to main content

 22 mentions Positive Neutral Negative

 The music in the game receives mixed reviews, with some players finding it generic and unremarkable, while others appreciate its atmospheric fit and nostalgic qualities reminiscent of classic titles like C&C Generals and Dune.
-Although the soundtrack is described as functional and lacking standout tracks, it contributes positively to the overall experience, despite technical issues preventing volume adjustments.
-Overall, while the music may not be groundbreaking, it effectively complements the game's visuals and sound design.
+Although the soundtrack is described as functional and lacking standout tracks, it effectively complements the game's visuals and sound design.
+Technical issues, such as the inability to adjust music volume, have also been noted, detracting from the overall experience.

 • “Its visuals and music are excellent, the maps are good, the units and factions are diverse enough, customizable, and fun to play with, and there are some abilities here and there which offer interesting choices when building your army.”